-While many medicines are safe, a small number can harm your baby.
+While many medicines are safe, a small number of medicines can harm your baby.
 The effect of the medicine on your baby can also depend on the stage of your pregnancy.

 Tell your doctor, specialist or pharmacist as soon as possible (preferably when planning your pregnancy), about any medicines you take or are planning to take.

 Should I stop taking my prescription medicines if I'm pregnant?